MylesGearon/salon_21/cms/pages/support.md

 ---
 title: Support Salon 21
 ---
+Salon 21 is a series of intimate piano concerts, creating an environment that brings together artists and music lovers through piano music.
+Despite the current need for social distancing and season cancellation, we want to celebrate our Salon 21 community through shared stories and virtual performances!

+Join our #PetitePianoConnections campaign during the month of May as we all turn to music to find solace and joy during these uncertain times.
+Get to know the faces of Salon 21 - artists from past seasons, patrons, and life-long piano lovers who find our concerts to be their “great escape.”
+Learn what Salon 21 is all about through these inspiring stories and performances, and become a member of our community with a gift today.

 ### HOW CAN YOU GET INVOLVED?

 Salon 21: Petite Piano Concerts is a 501(3)(c) non-profit organization.
 We believe that classical music is for everyone, therefore all concerts are free of charge with a $15 suggested donation.
 Become more involved with Salon 21: Petite Piano Concerts by making your charitable contribution today.
 Help us continue presenting up-close and personal piano concerts!

 ### Thank You!